nodejs/node-v0.x-archive/doc/api/child_process.markdown

 * `command` {String} The command to run
 * `args` {Array} List of string arguments
+  * Note that when passing strings with spaces, spaces must be escaped with a preceeding backslash.
 * `options` {Object}
   * `cwd` {String} Current working directory of the child process
   * `stdio` {Array|String} Child's stdio configuration.
 (See below)